Skip to main content

 }'

-Per the MCP spec, authorization MUST be included in every HTTP request from client to server, even if they are part of the same logical session.
+Per the MCP spec, authorization MUST be included in every HTTP request from client to server, even within the same logical session.
 Tokens MUST NOT be included in the URI query string.

 Your MCP server MUST validate access tokens before processing requests.
 LumoAuth supports two validation methods: